omrijsharon/RL_modules/README.md

 ```
 rnd.learn(n_epochs=10, chunk_size=1000)
 ```
-This line says that the the inputs will be processed in chunks of 1000 (big chunks needs lots of memory). n_ epochs is the number of epochs in learning process (the number of optimizer steps).
+This line says that the the inputs will be processed in chunks of 1000 (big chunks need lots of memory). n_ epochs is the number of epochs in learning process (the number of optimizer steps).

 ### Encoder-Decoder/Autoencoder + RND